 If you are paying for cellphone insurance, think again.
-Do you really need it?
+Do you need it?
 It’s mostly useless.
-Most of the customers have a difficult time reimbursing claims and even when they succeed, they have to pay an excessive fee.
+Most customers have a difficult time reimbursing claims and even when they succeed, they have to pay an excessive fee.

 Check Your Cell Phone Bills Properly

 Do you know what every single charge on your bill is for?
 If not, it’s time to question your carrier.
 Sometimes there are wrongful charges which need to be corrected.

 Spend a few minutes thoroughly reviewing every line item on your bill.
 You may be surprised to find that you’re paying for things you don’t need or didn’t even know you had.
 If that’s the case, contact your carrier and cancel these services.

 Add Lines and Get a Better Price per Member

 Buying multiple lines will help you split the cost with other people and will lower the amount you each pay.
 Most of the providers offer better rates if you are buying more than one line.
 If your spouse or kids have cell phones buying a family share plan is a great idea because it is much cheaper.
 A lot of these plans have unlimited voice, text, and data shared among all the devices on the plan.